Complete moduli of cubic threefolds and their intermediate Jacobians: Combinatorics of monodromy cones for double covers of plane quintics

 \subsection{Stable reductions of bipartite graphs for \'etale double covers of plane quintics with $AD$-singularities}

-Now if we start not only with a curve $C$ but also a double cover $\widetilde C \to C$ which is \'etale over $C$ (including the singularities), then the above process gives an \'etale cover $\widetilde C_{\real} \to C_{\real}$ which is, in particular, an admissible cover of stable curves.
+Now if we start not only with a curve $C$ but also a double cover $\widetilde C \to C$ which is \'etale over $C$ (including the singularities), then the above process gives an \'etale double cover $\widetilde C_{\real} \to C_{\real}$, and an \'etale double cover $\widetilde C_{\stab} \to C_{\stab}$ that is, in particular, an admissible double cover of stable curves.
 The main result of this section is to prove the following: